dataset-ninja/digital-breakthrough-2022-ulyanovsk-car-object/ABSTRACT.md

 The **Digital Breakthrough 2022: Ulyanovsk - Car Object Detection** dataset comprises 482 labeled images specifically focusing on *car* object detection.
-Part of the Ulyanovsk region AI competition, this dataset challenges participants to develop a real-time distance determination algorithm for cars in different photos.
+Part of the Ulyanovsk region (Russia) AI competition, this dataset challenges participants to develop a real-time distance determination algorithm for cars in different photos.
 The intended use is for navigation systems to warn about unsafe distances, promoting road safety protocols.

 ## About Digital Breakthrough: Season AI (Ulyanovsk Region)